andrew/ultimate-awesome/README.md

 - [awesome-tech-commentary](https://github.com/egrieco/awesome-tech-commentary) - A collection of videos taking a critical look at technology.
 - [awesome-developers](https://github.com/ekremney/awesome-developers) - An awesome list of developers to follow and learn from .
 - [awesome-embedded-ml](https://github.com/EmbeddedML/awesome-embedded-ml) - This is a list of interesting papers and projects about Embedded machine learning projects.
-- [A-collection-of-awesome-browser-side-JavaScript-libraries-resources-and-shiny-things.](https://github.com/eric-erki/A-collection-of-awesome-browser-side-JavaScript-libraries-resources-and-shiny-things.) - A collection of awesome browser-side JavaScript libraries, resources and shiny things.
 - [A-curated-list-of-awesome-big-data-frameworks-ressources-and-other-awesomeness.-](https://github.com/eric-erki/A-curated-list-of-awesome-big-data-frameworks-ressources-and-other-awesomeness.-) - A curated list of awesome big data frameworks, ressources and other awesomeness. .
+- [awesome](https://github.com/eric-erki/awesome) - Curated list of awesome lists.
 - [awesome-action-recognition](https://github.com/eric-erki/awesome-action-recognition) - A curated list of action recognition and related area resources.
+- [awesome-adversarial-machine-learning](https://github.com/eric-erki/awesome-adversarial-machine-learning) - A curated list of awesome adversarial machine learning resources.
 - [awesome-affective-computing](https://github.com/eric-erki/awesome-affective-computing) - A curated list of awesome affective computing papers, software, open-source projects, and resources.
 - [-awesome-agriculture](https://github.com/eric-erki/-awesome-agriculture) - Open source technology for agriculture, farming, and gardening.
 - [awesome-algorithms](https://github.com/eric-erki/awesome-algorithms) - A curated list of awesome places to learn and/or practice algorithms.
 - [awesome-android-things](https://github.com/eric-erki/awesome-android-things) - A curated list of awesome android things tutorials, libraries and much more at one place.
+- [awesome-angular-components](https://github.com/eric-erki/awesome-angular-components) - Catalog of Angular 2+ Components & Libraries .
+- [awesome-api](https://github.com/eric-erki/awesome-api) - A curated list of awesome resources for design and implement RESTful API's.
 - [awesome-architecture-search](https://github.com/eric-erki/awesome-architecture-search) - A curated list of awesome architecture search resources.
 - [-awesome-artificial-intelligence](https://github.com/eric-erki/-awesome-artificial-intelligence) - A curated list of Artificial Intelligence (AI) courses, books, video lectures and papers.
 - [awesome-artificial-intelligence](https://github.com/eric-erki/awesome-artificial-intelligence) - A curated list of Artificial Intelligence (AI) courses, books, video lectures and papers.
-- [awesome-asyncio](https://github.com/eric-erki/awesome-asyncio) - A curated list of awesome Python asyncio frameworks, libraries, software and resources.
 - [awesome-awesome](https://github.com/eric-erki/awesome-awesome) - A curated list of awesome curated lists of many topics.
 - [awesome-aws](https://github.com/eric-erki/awesome-aws) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources.
 Featuring the Fiery Meter of AWSome.
 - [awesome-blockchains](https://github.com/eric-erki/awesome-blockchains) - A collection about awesome blockchains - open distributed public databases w/ crypto hashes incl. git ;-).
 Blockchains are the new tulips 🌷🌷🌷.
 Distributed is the new centralized.